How do I applying to join ISF?

 1. Discover: Read the >ISF RECRUITMENT ADVERT< and the >ISF CORP CHARTER< as these will give you a very good idea of what ISF is about (what we do, what we offer and what we value).
 We are not your average EVE corporation.
 Please carefully consider whether your goals and ideal are compatible with what ISF is and what we offer (ideally, we'd like ISF to be the last Eve corp you join).

-2. Register on ISF Forums & Complete Questionnaire (compulsory): Please register as a user on these forums using your exact ingame main character's name.
-Then please start a new post on these forums and answer our recruitment questionnaire found > HERE < (the second half of that thread).
+2. Register on ISF Forums & Complete our Application Process (compulsory): Please register as a user on these forums using your exact ingame main character's name.
+Then please start a new post on these forums and follow the steps listed here > HERE < .
 Forum registration is a pre-requisite for ISF Membership.
 Please register using your exact ingame main character's name.

 This information can NOT be used to access your account.

 4. Chat, Discuss, Answer & Ask Questions: When you're online in EVE, join ingame chat channel InterSun and speak to any ISF Officer, Senior Officer, Councillor or Director there to answer a few questions about yourself and ask any questions you may have.
 Not all our Members use this channel and you may need to wait for an ISF Member to jump into the channel.
 The questions you will be asked by us may vary according to who you meet there.
 However, please answer our questions as best you can (since we won't accept people who insist on keeping secrets from outset - we need to start with a position on honesty, openness and patience).
 Equally, you should feel free to ask any questions you might have but we will not discuss the names of key corp solar systems or FCs nor discuss our capital ship capabilities (this information is shared with Members and our Alliance).